pmatorras/footAI/docs/model_architecture_decisions.md

 | Tier2 specialist | - | - | 43.7% | 19.5% |
 | Multi-country (tier1+tier2) | 51.9% | 24.7% | 42.8% | **39.6%** |

+> Results in the updated v1.1 might differ slightly due to the continuous rating transfer for promoted/relegated teams, but the findings are equivalent.
 ### Key Findings

 **1. Per-League Specialization Not Worth It**